Pink eye: Symptoms, treatment, and what to do next

 If you’re caring for a child with viral or bacterial pink eye, you’ll want to wash your hands often to help prevent spreading it to yourself or other family members.

-How to Prevent Conjunctivitis
+How to prevent conjunctivitis

 We know that pink eye can spread quickly, but you can significantly reduce the risk of getting conjunctivitis or spreading it to someone else by following these simple steps: